Topics GCP Renovation Seminar" was held

 Aki Kitabayashi, EWG Topic Leader at PMDA, then explained the background, objectives, current status of work, and future plans for the revision of E6 (R3).
 The types of trials included in Annex 2 are Pragmatic Trials (highly generalizable clinical trials that are close to routine clinical practice), Remote Clinical Trials (clinical trials that are not yet available in the marketplace), and Decentralized Clinical Trials (clinical trials that are not yet available in the marketplace).
 Decentralized Clinical Trials (DCTs), and clinical trials utilizing Real World Data (RWD).
 The timeline for revision is for the Overarching Principle and Annex 1 to reach Step 1 by November 2021, after which consideration of Annex 2 will begin.

-Dr. Mitsuaki Aoyagi, EWG Topic Leader of the Pharmaceutical Manufacturers Association of Japan (PMAJ), introduced clinical trials utilizing Pragmatic Trials, DCTs, and RWDs, which will be considered in Annex 2.
-This is an excerpt from the results of past discussions by the Clinical Evaluation Subcommittee and the Data Science Subcommittee of the Drug Evaluation Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+JPMA member Mitsuaki Aoyagi, who serves as EWG Topic Leader, introduced clinical trials utilizing Pragmatic Trials, DCTs, and RWDs to be considered in Annex 2.
+This is an excerpt from the results of the JPMA Drug Evaluation Committee's Clinical Evaluation Subcommittee and Data Science Subcommittee's discussions to date.
 In particular, Pragmatic Trials, which are rarely conducted as clinical trials for the purpose of regulatory approval, are included in the focus of Annex 2, and the topic was presented from the perspective of how they will be incorporated into the Japanese regulations.

 Dr. Kenichi Nakamura, National Cancer Center Hospital, Leader, E6(R3) Special Study Group, MHLW